Skip to content

 CTA Board Question: “What’s the cost model and ROI justification?”

 Model answer: “Agentforce uses consumption-based pricing.
-For the service use case, at $2 per conversation, if we deflect 10,000 cases per month that currently cost $15 each in agent time, the monthly cost is $20,000 against $150,000 in savings — a 7.5x ROI.
-However, we must also factor Data Cloud licensing, implementation costs, and the ongoing tuning effort.
+For the service use case, at $2 per conversation, if we deflect 10,000 cases per month that currently cost $15 each in agent time, the monthly cost is $20,000 against $150,000 in savings - a 7.5x ROI.
+We must also factor Data Cloud licensing, implementation costs, and ongoing tuning effort.
 I would recommend a 90-day pilot with 2-3 topics to validate deflection rates before committing to full rollout.
 Real-world results show 40-70% case deflection rates for well-configured agents.”

 Agentforce vs Einstein Bots vs Flow